PlutoZhang/Zowe-docs/topics/cli-endevorplugin.md

 ## Prerequisites

   - Zoe Brightside installed and configured.
-For more information, see [Install Zoe Brightside](cli-installcli.md).
+For more information, see [Installing Zoe Brightside](cli-installcli.md).
   - CA Endevor instance configured within Endevor web services.
   - Endevor web services installed and running.

 ## Zoe Brightside plug-in for CA Endevor

-To install the Zoe Brightside plug-in, see [Install Plug-ins](cli-installplugins.md).
+To install the Zoe Brightside plug-in, see [Installing Plug-ins](cli-installplugins.md).

 ## Use cases